simon-jaeger/sae-php-advanced/README.md

 - ........................................
 - object oriented programming
 - modeling the real world
-- T: model a few real world objects
+- T: model a few more real world objects
 - ........................................
 - architecture and frameworks
 - laravel: setup